MicrosoftDocs/power-automate-docs/articles/desktop-flows/inputs-outputs-desktop.md

 For example, you can extract customer information your legacy accounting software and add it to a SharePoint list.

-Outputs can only be created as you record your UI flow.
+Outputs can only be created as you record your Windows recorder (V1) flow.

 1. During a recording, select **Output**.